 A cover letter allows you to give the employer a snapshot of why you’re the best candidate for the role.
-The goal is to show them how and why you fit their criteria, without their ever having to refer to your CV.
+The goal is to show them how and why you fit their criteria, without them ever having to refer to your CV.

 Remember, the screening process can be extremely rigorous, so a cover letter is an opportunity to grab their attention from the very beginning.
-Recruiters and employers will often bin CVs that aren’t accompanied by a letter, so make sure you go the extra mile, and produce a cover letter to end all cover letters.
+Recruiters and employers will often bin CVs that aren’t accompanied by a cover letter, so make sure you go the extra mile, and produce a cover letter to end all cover letters.

 The resounding answer to this question is NO!
 Under no circumstance should you copy-paste your cover letter across applications.
 Don’t use generic lines like, ‘My name is ___, and I am applying for the position as ____’.
 All this serves to do is bore the person looking over your application, and you’ll most likely be passed over for a more original and exciting candidate.
-So show them that you’ve put in the time and effort – they’ll appreciate it.
+Show them that you’ve put in the time and effort – they’ll appreciate it.

 If you’re looking for help to get your cover letter ready, below is our handy template for you to download.

 98 Park Hill Gardens

 9 March 2016

 Application for role of [insert job title and reference if given]

 Dear [insert hiring manager’s name],